 Author: Carrie H.

 Carrie is a dedicated health and nutrition writer with a strong background in medical and scientific research.
 She is driven by a passion for helping others lead healthier lives, diving into the latest scientific research.
 Combining evidence-based knowledge with practical advice, Carrie strives to provide accurate and valuable information on health, nutrition, and wellness.
 Her ultimate aim is to empower readers, enabling them to make informed choices about their well-being.

-Reviewed By: Dr. Huffman
+Edited & Reviewed By: Dr. Huffman